soumith/torch-ship-binaries/README.md

 ```
 More doc here: http://luajit.org/running.html

-3) Place the byte-code scripts in torch-distro/myscripts
+3) Place the byte-code scripts in torch/myscripts

-4) Create a shell script in the root of torch-distro that sets the proper environment for your end-user, and passes the commandline options into your main lua script:
+4) Create a shell script in the root of torch that sets the proper environment for your end-user, and passes the commandline options into your main lua script:
-torch-distro/run.sh
+torch/run.sh
 ```bash
 #!/bin/bash
 currdir=`dirname $0`